drbaselali/earth-obs/README.md

 Current Project titled "Earth Climate Analysis Using Environmental and Economic Indicators"

-This project applies statistical analysis, ML and data visualisations to understand how development, land use and energy structure relate to CO₂ emissions and wether countries can be clustered into specific related profiles.
+This project applies statistical analysis, ML and data visualisations to understand how development, land use and energy structure relate to CO₂ emissions and wether countries can be clustered into specific profiles.

 Key Questions